Liverpool Victoria

 Liverpool Victoria, trading since May 2007 as LV=, is one of the United Kingdom's largest insurance companies.
-It offers a range of insurance and retirement products.
+It offers a range of protection, savings and retirement products as well as financial advice.

 History

-The first hundred years
+History

 The first known meeting of the Liverpool Victoria Friendly Society was in March 1843 but there is no record of the members of the committee or its incorporation or rules.
 The anniversary history described it as starting without any subscribed capital, or influence and little experience.
-All that is known is that its President was a William Fenton, who also became treasurer and is believed to be the driving force behind the Society’s early growth.
+All that is known is that its president was a William Fenton, who also became treasurer and is believed to be the driving force behind the Society's early growth.
 However, its objectives were clearly set out in its first report in September 1843.
 “The great object of this Society is to afford the poorer classes of the community the means of providing for themselves and their children a decent interment at the trilling expense of a halfpenny, a penny or three pence, according to the age of the member” For the remainder of the nineteenth century the Society was associated with what simple life assurance or the ‘penny policy’.
 Door-to-door agents collected these penny premiums, allowing people to provide for the costs of a decent funeral.
 After eighteen months the Society had provided for over 200 funerals.